-In final exam, you will be able to use a formula sheet you prepare, as long as the sheet is not larger than A4 paper.
-You will be also able to use calculators, although calculators are not strictly necessary for the exam.
-Substitutes of calculators are not allowed.
 Both midterm and final will have a short answer part, analytical part and discussion part.
-Short answer will have 15 questions which will be similar to the questions on the assignments.
-Analytical Part will contain 3 questions and you will be asked to answer two of them.
 In discussion part, you will be asked to write an essay on subjects discussed in CANVAS.
 Your essays should be your original work.
 You may work with your peers with your classmates before the exam to get some common ideas, but each of you should write his or her own essay, in order to get points from discussion part.

-Submission of Assignments and Midterm
+Submission of Assignments and Exams

 You can submit your assignments either through e-mail or through CANVAS.
 You can also give them to me on Thursdays after or before class, or you can bring them into my office.
 In case you choose to send them through e-mail, you can either write them directly using software program, or scan them, or take photo of them, or mix of these three methods.
 Just make sure, I am able to read what you sent me.
+You have to send your midterm and final through CANVAS or email.
+In case for any reason you are not able to do that communicate with me before 28^{th} of February for midterm and before 18^{th} of April for final.